sofiasias001/sofiasias001.github.io/_posts/2021-11-06-Potato-Leek-Soup-Simply-Recipes.md

 ## Potato Leek Soup

-otato Leek Soup is a classic!
+Potato Leek Soup is a classic!
 Nothing's better than a bowl of hearty potato soup on a chilly day.
 And it's easy, too!
 No cream needed, just purée the soup to make it thick and creamy.

 ---